 - The front grill and condenser coils should be kept free of dust accumulation for energy efficiency; vacuum cleaning several times a year will improve energy performance.

 For safety, check and verify the internal temperature of the refrigerator daily.
 Appliance thermometers can be purchased at kitchen, hardware and discount stores.

 Place an appliance thermometer near the door.
-Refrigerators should maintain a temperature of 40 F or below.
-Temperatures higher than 40 F create an environment ideal for bacteria to grow on food.
-If the internal temperature is higher than 40 F, adjust the refrigerator’s temperature control settings.
+Refrigerators should maintain a temperature of 40 degrees F or below.
+Temperatures higher than 40 degrees F create an environment ideal for bacteria to grow on food.
+If the internal temperature is higher than 40 degrees F, adjust the refrigerator’s temperature control settings.

 Shelf stable food storage